 Expenditures are compared to the budget by management on a regular basis.

-The Claims Auditor's report is presented to the Audit Committee by the Business Administrator and the Claims Auditor meets personally with the Audit Committee at least annually.
+The Claims Auditor's report is presented to the Audit Committee by the Director of Management Services, or designee, Business Administrator and the Claims Auditor meets personally with the Audit Committee at least annually.

 PAYROLL